MenkeTechnologies/zpwr/README.md

 Alternatively you could invoke the script by Prefix-: `source-file ~/.tmux/control-window` or in the terminal with `tmux source-file ~/.tmux/control-window` in an empty tmux window.

 ## Personal Config
 Startup shell files will source `~/.zpwr/local/.tokens.sh` so you can put your additional code there.
 This file will not be overridden with the `getrc` shell function.
+You can override installer variables in this file before install.

 Running `zpwr regen` will regenerate all cache files in `~/.zpwr/local` and create a ctags file named `~/tags` in your home directory.
 YCM (vim code completion engine) will source this file (`autocmd filetype * set tags+=~/tags` includes `~/tags`), while providing completion so ZPWR env vars vim code completion in `~/.zpwr/local/.tokens.sh` should work.
 Inside vim `<Space>]` will jump to definition of the tag in the preview window.